 Merchant cash advance

-One of the more expensive ways to borrow money, the application process is super simple.
-The lender uses your credit card sales records to determine how much cash flow you normally have, then offer you a cash advance based on those numbers.
+One of the more expensive ways to borrow money, a merchant cash advance uses your credit card sales records to determine how much cash flow you normally have, then offers you a cash advance based on those numbers.

 Common Business Loan Terminology